 BEMIDJI, Minn.
 (March 26, 2021) – Anglers are in for a treat this season with the release of Northland® Fishing Tackle’s new Rumble Shiner.
 This premium minnow-style hard bait should be a big hit with just about any freshwater predator species.

 “Simply put,” says Jarmo Rapala, Northland’s Chief Lure Designer, “fishing with balsa is better, and we have the best balsa plugs on the market today.
-All of Northland’s Rumble Series lures – our Shiner, Shad and Stickbait – are hand-crafted using a unique heat compression molding process (HCM) as opposed to a one-piece lathing procedure.
+All of Northland’s Rumble Series lures – our Shiner, Shad, and Stickbait – are hand-crafted using a unique heat compression molding process (HCM) as opposed to a one-piece lathing procedure.
 With this method, we can create and seal together two full-length halves of the lure body, allowing us to position the weights more precisely for optimal center of gravity, superior flotation at rest, better overall balance, longer casts, and a nice, tight action with just the right amount of roll to drive predator fish crazy.
-It also allows us to through-wire each lure and finish it off with a light coating of lacquer that’s strong enough to protect the body while adding almost no additional weight.”
+It also allows us to through-wire each lure and finishes it off with a light coating of lacquer that’s strong enough to protect the body while adding almost no additional weight.”

 HCM also allows Northland’s Rumble Series lures to track true on the troll and emerge from the molding process to meet exacting specifications; there is no variation from one lure to another in the same size and profile.
 With traditional balsa wood lathing methods, there can be slight inconsistencies between one lure body and the next.
 HCM production virtually eliminates this, and Northland is one of only a couple manufacturers worldwide with the technical know-how to put it to use on a large-scale basis.